4ms/stm32mp1-baremetal/README.md

 ...where /dev/XXX is the SD card device name such as /dev/sdc or /dev/disk2 This script will create four partitions, and format the fourth to FAT32.

-Then run the script to copy the bootloader (u-boot and spl) to the first three partitions:
+Then run the script to copy the bootloader to the first two or three partitions:

 ```
 # To use pre-built U-Boot images for OSD32MP1 board: